International Day of Women & Girls in Science

 Here are just a few of the brilliant women scientists from Animal Free Research UK and around the country:

-Dr Kate Nguyen, research fellow at the University of Nottingham
+Dr Nguyen T N Vo’s, research fellow at the University of Nottingham

 “Throughout history, women have pioneered research within science, technology, engineering, and mathematics (STEM) subjects.
 Though at times these contributions have been overlooked and undervalued or even forgotten.
 I am incredibly proud to be a one of many women in STEM research today.